kparkov/kvp/CV_english.md

 _C#, .NET MVC, MSSQL, JavaScript, Git_

-### Webshop til børnetøj, Ticket to Heaven
+### Webshop for children's clothes, Ticket to Heaven

-**Udvikler**

-Vedligeholdelse og udvikling af mindre, nye features i TYPO3-baseret webshop.
+**Developer**

+Maintenance and development of small new features in a TYPO3 based webshop.

 _PHP, TYPO3, MySQL, JavaScript, Ember.js, jQuery, Git_

 ### TopDanmark

-**Udvikler / On-site konsulent**

-Udvikling af komponenter til selvbetjening på TopDanmarks hjemmeside i forbindelse med re-launch.
+**Developer / on-site consultant**

+Development of components for the self-service system on TopDanmarks website, in connection to a re-launch of the main website.

 _PHP, TYPO3, MySQL, JavaScript, jQuery, Git_

 ### Website, Statens Museum for Kunst

-**Udvikler**

-Udvikling af komponenter til events og udstillinger til hjemmesiden.
+**Developer**

+Development of components for events and exhibitions for the website.

 _PHP, TYPO3, MySQL, JavaScript, jQuery,  Git_

 ### Website, Administrationshuset

-**Lead developer / Udvikler**
+**Lead developer**

-Komponent-udvikling til administration af andelsforeninger.
+Development of components for administration of housing cooperatives (Danish: "andelsboligforeninger").

 _PHP, TYPO3, MySQL, JavaScript, jQuery, SVN_

-# Side-projekter
+# Volunteer work

-### Green footsteps, Roskilde festival

-Et dokumentationssystem til godkendelse af "green achievements", hvor festivaldeltagere, der ønskede at bo i festivalens grønne camp kunne få adgangskravene godkendt.
-Adgangskravene omfattede f.eks. at indlevere en bestemt mængde pant, sortere affald eller lignende.
-For at bestå, skulle de enkelte benspænd modsvares af beskrivelse og fotodokumentation.

-### Moduler, Pantbørsens website

-### Website, Iværksætterhjælpen

-### Website, Transmogriffen

-### Cards
+Pro-bono projects.

+- Design and implementation of website for the author [Line-Maria Lång](http://linemaria.dk/).
+- Design and implementation of website for [Det Lille Risteri](http://detlilleristeri.dk/) (English: "The small roastery").
+- Modules for review and commenting on [Pantbørsens](http://pantborsen.dk/) website.
+- Green footsteps, Roskilde Festival - documentation system for reviewing "green achievements", where festival guests wanting to live in the green camp could be accepted.
+- Implementation of website for [Iværksætterhjælpen](http://ivaerksaetterhjaelpen.dk/).
+- Implementation of website for [Transmogriffen](http://transmogriffen.dk/).